biopragmatics/bioregistry/docs/CONTRIBUTING.md

 historical archive and reference for anyone who might run into legacy prefixes in legacy resources.

-### Retroactive Application of Curation Guidelines

-As the Bioregistry matures, new fields may be added and more strict curation guidelines may be imposed (both from a philosophical and technical perspective).
-When imposing new rules, reasonable efforts should be made to backfill existing records.
-Alternatively, existing prefixes can be "grandfathered" in to less strict requirements.

 ## Code Contribution

 This project uses the [GitHub Flow](https://guides.github.com/introduction/flow)